wappointment/wappointment/readme.txt

 **I need 10 minutes to prepare between 2 appointments, how do I proceed?**

 You can set buffer time for that particular case, you can define it in the *Wappointment > Settings > Advanced*.
 When someone books you, you will become unavailable during the time of the appointment + buffer time

+**Why do reminders go out late sometimes?**

+It depends on your website's configuration.
+The most reliable solution is to setup a cron task manually on your server(check your host's documentation) and disable WP cron (DISABLE_WP_CRON)

+**Why clients can book me 2 months ahead only?**

+By default your schedule is opened for the next 60 days, but you can change that value in *Wappointment > Settings > General > Weekly Availability*.
+For performance reason we recommend keeping it as low as possible.
+Just figure which value is right for your activity.

+**Why does nobody receive my confirmations or reminders emails?**

+Your emails most likely go straight to SPAM or don't event reach your inbox. *Change the email sending method* in *Wappointment > Settings > Confirmations & Reminders* just go for the easy and reliable solution, [create a free account at SendGrid (100emails/day are free)](https://signup.sendgrid.com/) and configure Wappointment with the *SendGrid API*

 == Installation ==